An ALE approach to reduce spurious numerical mixing through variational minimizers: application to internal waves

 \subsection{Wetting-drying and positivity preservation}

 The last thing to specify is the treatment of the wetting-drying of cells.
 If the cells tend to dry ($L\to 0$), then one cannot get the primitive variables $u,w,\rho$ from their conservative counterparts $ Lu , Lw , L\rho $ without sacrificing numerical stability.
-Following the standard practices, we set two tolerances $\epsilon_{vel} , \epsilon_\rho$ so that if $L$ is below these, we set $u=w=0$ and and the density is retained at its pre-drying value.
-For all the present simulations, we set $\epsilon_{vel} = 10^{-3}$ and $\epsilon_\rho = 10^{-6} \ m $.
+Following standard practices, we define two tolerances $\epsilon_{vel} , \epsilon_\rho$ so that if $L_{ij}$ is below these, we set $u=w=0$ and the density is retained at its pre-drying value.
+For all the present simulations, we set $\epsilon_{vel} = 10^{-3} \ m $ and $\epsilon_\rho = 10^{-6} \ m $.
 These values are chosen empirically and the simulation results are insensitive with respect to them.

-Additionally, in the FEM solver, cells with $L<\epsilon_{vel}$ are considered dried and the condition imposed on them is that the pressure on the top and bottom sides are equal: $q_{i,j+1} = q_{i,j}$ and $q_{i+1,j+1} = q_{i+1,j}$, thus avoiding any singularities when constructing the stiffness matrix.
+Additionally, in the FEM solver, cells with $L_{ij}<\epsilon_{vel}$ are considered dried and the condition imposed on them is that the pressure values on the top and bottom sides are equal: $q_{i,j+1} = q_{i,j}$ and $q_{i+1,j+1} = q_{i+1,j}$, thus avoiding any singularities when constructing the stiffness matrix.